-Heather Kordula, Education Program Manager
+Heather Kordula, Education Program Director

-Joe Attwater, Community Outreach and Volunteer Coordinator
+Joe Attwater, Conservation and Education Coordinator

 Morgan Allen, Teacher-Naturalist

 Morgan Allen earned a B.S. in Environmental Science from Colby-Sawyer College.
 She then spent seven years working for the Stewart B. McKinney National Wildlife Refuge in Westbrook, ranging from SCA intern, Teacher, Island Keeper, Biologist intern, and YCC crew member.
 Morgan also worked for Meig’s Point Nature Center at Hammonasset State Park, educating the public and caring for animals.
 Additionally, she spent two summers working as the Conservation Commission Intern for the Town of Westbrook landscaping, educating the public, and taking surveys on Salt Island.
 Morgan assists in implementing our K-12 education program, Science in Nature, as well as leading adult, family, and summer camp programs.